World's Best Cities for Remote Work

 The city's beauty can be one of its downfalls though, as tourists overrun Porto on summer weekends.
 This is tolerable if you’re one of the tourists, but can become overwhelming when you’re living in the city.

-Just avoid the touristy areas on the weekends or use your days off to visit smaller cities in this beautiful country, which is ranked as the second best country in Europe.
+Just avoid the touristy areas on the weekends or use your days off to visit smaller cities in this beautiful country, ranked as the second best country in Europe.

 20. Singapore